 The validity of the securities offered hereby will be passed upon for Akerna by Dorsey & Whitney LLP.
-Littman Krooks LLP, New York, New York is acting as counsel to the placement agent.

 WHERE YOU CAN FIND MORE INFORMATION

 We have filed with the SEC a registration statement on Form S-1 under the Securities Act relating to the offering of these securities.
 The registration statement, including the attached exhibits and schedules, contains additional relevant information about us and the securities.
 This prospectus does not contain all of the information set forth in the registration statement and the exhibits and schedules thereto.
 For further information respecting our company and the shares offered by this prospectus, you should refer to the registration statement, including the exhibits and schedules thereto.